jclry1/An-Gairdin---MS1/README.md

 The Garden page has two sections: Produce and Process The layout of each mirrors the layout of the about page and again each text block is enhanced with an appropriate image and blockquote.
 All images (all pages) have the alt attribute filled.

+### Responsive Gallery
+The site contains a gallery page showing additional images form the physical location and adding to the sense of purpose outlined on the about.html and garden.html pages.
+The gallery layout adjust to the scrren size of the visitor, shifting from one to two to four columns,

 ### Contact
 The Contact page features a **contact form**
 The contact form allows for a simple message and the option to subscribe to the project's mailing list.
 The text area limits input to 400 characters.